Getting inflatable tents back in their bag can be very difficult. Here's an eight-step process to help get your tent back in its bag.

 We've found this to help get the air out of the tubes.

 We used to fold and roll the tent lengthways.
 However, with inflatable tents, it's best to roll them sideways towards the open valves.

-Place your tent bag down next to your tent, and start folding the ends of the tent inwards, until you have a folded tent that’s the same width (or a bit less) than your tent bag.
+Place your tent bag next to your tent, and start folding the ends of the tent inwards until you have a folded tent that's the same width (or a bit less) as your tent bag.

 5. Roll the tent

-If you do have a bag of some tent poles, place them on the folded tent at the opposite end to the valves, then use them to start rolling up the tent.
+If you have a bag of tent poles, place them on the folded tent at the end opposite the valves, then use them to start rolling up the tent.

 The extra weight of the poles will help expel the air.